 This lesson is timely not only because of the global rise of anti-Semitism, but also because it raises questions about political correctness, the concept of hate speech, and the limits of freedom of speech and press.

 Total run time is 16 minutes.

 Julius Streicher, publisher and editor of Der Stürmer and other rabidly anti-Semitic propaganda, was tried at Nuremberg, convicted and hanged.

-Links to teacher and student worksheets are included along with a timeline of key events in WWII through the Nuremberg trials.
+Links to Library of Congress worksheets are included along with a timeline of key events in WWII through the Nuremberg trials.

 “Students were TRULY ENGAGED with the pilot site, your personal story, and goals of the project.
 Many were so fascinated by the pictures they didn’t allow enough time to thoroughly write their comments.